Karokatitsa/byb_project/README.md

 # byb_project
-Simple code wich just print "Git is Awesome!"
+Simple code which just prints "Git is Awesome!"